mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The index bijectively defines the file name.
 The file name format is '`<id>.bbsmsg`' where `<id>` is replaced with the index number.

-The index is starts counting at 1 past the last index of a message found in the storage directory upon start-up of the component.
-If the component does not find any messages upon start-up, the index starts at 1.
+The index starts counting at 1 past the last index of a message found in the storage directory upon initialization of the component.
+If the component does not find any messages upon initialization, the index starts at 1.
 Restoring the index is implemented in `restoreIndexFromHighestStoredIndexFoundInDirectory()`.

 For the sake of simplicity, we assume that the index counter never exceeds the maximum of `U32`.
 If it does, it is wrapped around to 0.
 The assumption is realistic as `U32` can count over 4 trillion messages which is multiple magnitudes more than what we expect as defined in the mission success criteria.